Vishnu seated (Pala)

 This is Vishnu is seated position.
 It is a miniature version and is 5.6 cm in height.
 The detailing is visible despite the size and physical condition.

-Vishnu’s hand hold Shankha, the Padma, Gada (Top broke?) and Chakra (Conch, Lotus, Mace and Discuss/Wheel), starting from lower right hand clockwise.
-Vishnu is sitting in Padmasana and on double lotus pedestal.
+Vishnu’s hand hold Shankha, the Padma, Gada (Top broke?) and Chakra (Conch, Lotus, Mace and Discus/Wheel), starting from the lower right hand clockwise.
+Vishnu is sitting in Padmasana and on a double lotus pedestal.
 The ornamentation is complete.
-The crown is quite tall, about 0.8 cm compared to whole figures height of 5.6 cm.
-Back isvishnu pala back worked on and Yajnopavitha (Sacred thread) and waist chain details are showing despite the age and condition.
+The crown is quite tall, about 0.8 cm, compared to the whole figure’s height of 5.6 cm.
+Back is worked on, and Yajnopavita (Sacred thread) and waist chain details are showing despite the age and condition.

-There are three types of Vishnu images standing (Sthanaka), seated (Asana) and recumbent (Sayana).
+There are three types of Vishnu images: standing (Sthanaka), seated (Asana) and recumbent (Sayana).
 The latter two are rarer.
-Now, this website has examples of all three.
+Now, this website has all three.

 Sharing my passion